Connect with us

 Solano has been heavily linked with the position, however, suggesting that the Gills hierarchy have seen something in him.
 If appointed, he might turn out to be an inspired choice – but he’s definitely not the safe option for a struggling side like Gillingham.

 It seems like Gareth Ainsworth has been in charge of Wycombe Wanderers for longer than five years.
-The former and midfielder has certainly been one of the aforementioned ex-pro's who has grabbed management by the horns – and he hasn't let go in the half-decade since.
+The former Preston and QPR midfielder has certainly been one of the aforementioned ex-pro’s who has grabbed management by the horns – and he hasn’t let go in the half-decade since.

 Still just 44 years of age, Ainsworth seems like a grizzled veteran of the rat race, and while he’s had significant success with the Chairboys, he hasn’t guided them to the third tier yet.

 The closest he came was in 2015 when his side made it to the Play Off final at Wembley after finishing fourth in the league.
-However, they lost on penalties to Southend United after a 1-1 draw – Ainsworth was named LMA Manger of the Year for that season, though.
+However, they lost on penalties to United after a 1-1 draw – Ainsworth was named LMA Manger of the Year for that season, though.

 The Wycombe boss has proved himself a steady pair of hands in the fourth tier.
 The Chairboys aren’t the biggest club in the division or the most wealthy, but he continues to produce good-to-great seasons time after time.
 The trust placed in him by the club’s board over his five year period in charge also speaks volumes.